Endless Love (1981 film): Plot

-In suburban Chicago, Jade Butterfield and David Axelrod, fall in love after being introduced by Jade's brother Keith.
+In suburban Chicago, 15-year-old Jade Butterfield and 17-year-old David Axelrod fall in love after being introduced by Jade's older brother, Keith.
 The Butterfields' bohemian lifestyle, for which they're well known in their community, allows Jade and David to develop an all-consuming and passionate relationship, including allowing them to have sex in Jade's room.
-Where her family is open, David's home life is dull; his parents are wealthy liberal political activists who have little interest in his life.
+Where her family is open, David's home life is dull; his parents are wealthy political activists who have little interest in his life.

-One night, Jade's mother Ann sneaks downstairs, catching Jade and David making love by the fireplace.
-She starts living vicariously through them but her husband, Hugh, watches them with increasing unease.
+One night, Jade's mother, Ann, sneaks downstairs, catching Jade and David making love by the fireplace.
+She starts living vicariously through them, but her husband, Hugh, watches them with increasing unease.
 Jade's nightly trysts begin to negatively impact her grades and her ability to sleep.
-One night, she tries to steal a prescription sleeping pill from her father but he catches her.
-As a last straw, Hugh demands that David stop seeing Jade until the end of the school term.
-Although initially causing a scene, Ann gently coaxes David to agree, telling him not to let Hugh "do something he'll regret".
+One morning, she tries to steal a prescription sleeping pill from her father, but he catches her.
+As a last straw, Hugh demands that David stop seeing Jade until the end of the school year.
+David is devastated, believing that Hugh wants to destroy their relationship, but Ann calmly assures him that the time apart is for the best and will go by quickly.

 Back at school, one of David's friends, Billy, tells him that when he was eight, he tried to burn a pile of newspapers, got scared and put the fire out, and his parents thought he was a hero for saving the house from burning.
-Inspired by this story, David starts a fire on the Butterfields' front porch and walks away.
-But by the time he returns, the flame has spread too far.
-David evacuates the Butterfields from the burning house before he is subsequently apprehended.
+Inspired by this grim story, David starts a fire on the Butterfields' front porch after their late-night party and walks away.
+Unfortunately, by the time he returns, the flame has spread too far under the high wind.
+David immediately evacuates the Butterfields from the burning house before he is subsequently apprehended.

-Following trial, David is convicted of second-degree arson, sentenced to five years' probation, sent to a mental hospital for evaluation and forbidden to go anywhere near Jade or her family again.
-He continues to write her daily, but the letters aren't sent because of the no-contact order.
-His parents pull strings to have him released early, much to Hugh's chagrin.
-Meanwhile, David receives his many letters upon his exit, and after realizing why Jade never wrote back, he decides to pursue her although he knows it is a violation of his parole.
+Following the trial, David is convicted of second-degree arson, sentenced to five years' probation, committed into a mental hospital for evaluation and forbidden to go anywhere near Jade or her family again.
+He continues to write her daily, but the letters are not sent because of the no-contact order.
+His parents arrange to have him released early from the mental hospital, much to Hugh's chagrin.
+Meanwhile, David receives his many letters upon his exit, and after realizing why Jade never wrote back, he decides to pursue her, although he knows it is a violation of his parole.